autobib/autobib/README.md

 }
 ```
 The record is identical to the record `zbl:1337.28015`, except that the citation key is the name of the alias.
-In order to distinguish from usual identifiers, an alias cannot contain the `:` colon symbol.
+In order to distinguish from usual identifiers, an alias cannot contain the colon `:`.

 Note that the characters `{}(),=\#%"` and whitespaces are not permitted in a BibTeX entry key.
 You can still create aliases using these characters: for instance, `autobib alias add % zbl:1337.28015` works.